 L-glutamine is an amino acid (the building blocks of protein) that plays a major role in helping your muscles repair after a hard workout.
 One study published in the Journal of Exercise Science & Fitness reported supplementing with L-glutamine after strength-based exercise significantly reduced delayed-onset muscle soreness (DOMS) compared to the placebo group.

 You will find L-glutamine in most protein powders, but it can also be taken by itself in powder, pill, or liquid form (which are all basically tasteless).
 Need a recommendation?
-Try this BSN Glutamine DNA, which is tasteless and can be added to water or a post-workout shake.
+Try this ATP Science L-Glutamine, which is tasteless and can be added to water or a post-workout shake.

 3. Branched-Chain Amino Acids (BCAAs)

 What if there is a magic formula that could help you recover from your workouts faster?
 Well, that’s basically what BCAAs (made up of three amino acids: leucine, isoleucine, and valine) do.
 During exercise, when our glycogen stores are low, our bodies rely on leucine, isoleucine, and valine for fuel; so, post-exercise, we need to restore those used amino acids.
 One study published in The Journal of Sports Medicine and Physical Fitness found BCAA supplementation may reduce muscle damage, and a second study published in the Journal of Exercise Nutrition & Biochemistry found it may help you handle back-to-back toughie sessions better.